BjoernRohr/sampcompR/README.md

 This shows us the whole picture.
 Looking at the correlation between age and education, for example, we can see that the correlations in both surveys are small.
-Additionally, we see that the correlation is positive and insignificant in the north group, while it is negative and significant in the south group.
+Additionally, the correlation is positive and insignificant in the north group, while it is negative and significant in the south group.
 Here, in addition to the conditions for a slight difference, both conditions for a `Large Diff` are true.
 However, looking at the correlations between wage and the father’s education, as well as the mother’s education, we see that only the difference in size was the reason for the `Large Diff` category.
 Nonetheless, we would come to very different conclusions measuring those correlations for either group.

 ### Multivariate Comparison

 When you want to know how different certain data frames or sub-data frames are, it may also be interesting to see if those differences exist in multivariate comparisons.
 For this, the first step is to choose the multivariate models we want to compare.
-This function we show here is restricted to `ols` and `logit` regressions, without interactions.
-However there is another function `multi_compare2()` that is able to compare any model commutable with `glm()` (without weighting) or `svyglm()` (when weights are provided).
-In this example `multi_compare()` will be enough, as we want to see if there are differences between the groups when looking at the regression of `age`, `father's education`, `mother's education`, and `IQ` on wage and education.
+This function `(multi_compare())` is restricted to `ols` and `logit` regressions, without interactions.
+However, there is another function, `multi_compare2(),` that can compare any model commutable with `glm()` (without weighting) or `svyglm()` (when weights are provided).
+In this example, `multi_compare()` will be enough, as we want to see if there are differences between the groups when looking at the regression of `age`, `father's education`, `mother's education`, and `IQ` on wage and education.

 After choosing independent and dependent variables, all information can